T-Mobile, Sprint ready board committees to decide on merger - sources

 As with many all-stock mergers, T-Mobile and Sprint have decided there is no need to give their minority shareholders a vote on the deal, the sources said.

 An alternative would have been to make the merger subject to approval by a majority of their minority shareholders.
-However, the companies’ advisers have determined this is not legally necessary, and could even jeopardise the deal were minority shareholders to organise against it, according to the sources.
+However, the companies’ advisers have determined this is not legally necessary, and could even jeopardize the deal were minority shareholders to organize against it, according to the sources.

 Some T-Mobile minority shareholders believe Sprint should not be offered any premium for its shares, the sources said.
 However, T-Mobile and Sprint have tentatively agreed on a range for a stock exchange ratio which, even at its low end, would offer Sprint a modest premium to where its shares are trading currently, the sources added.